• Skip to primary navigation

 What is a quick pickle?

-Quick pickles, also known as refrigerator pickles, are vegetables (or fruits) marinated in a vinegar solution and refrigerated for a few hours or days.
-Homemade pickles do not involve any fancy equipment or canning process.
+Quick pickles, or refrigerator pickles, are veggies (or fruits) soaked in a vinegar-based brine and chilled for a few hours or days.
+They’re easy to make at home—no special equipment or canning needed.

 How long do you let achara sit before eating?